MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Goals

-We would like to have efficient window function support.
+We would like to have scalable window function support.

 Some window functions are impossible to efficiently support in streaming, because sometimes small input changes cause big result changes.
 (E.g., if a new first element of a partition appears, then ROW_NUMBERs will change for the whole window partition.)
 So a realistic goal would be to support at least those cases where a small input change leads to a small output change.